knbknb/hacker-news-summarizer/README.md

 - [x] ~~Add requirements.txt~~
 - [x] ~~Add .env-example~~
 - [ ] Correct code that processes chunked OpenAI-API-output (Table header is written for each chunk)
+- [ ] Use `textwrap` package to wrap long lines in the markdown file, do more intelligent line breaks and chunking

 ### Directories created